nytimes/three-story-controls/docs/three-story-controls.swipeadaptor.md

 ## Remarks

 See [SwipeAdaptorProps](./three-story-controls.swipeadaptorprops.md) for all properties that can be passed to the constructor.
+See [SwipeAdaptorEvent](./three-story-controls.swipeadaptorevent.md) for emitted event signatures.
 Note: CSS property `touch-action: none` will probably be needed on listener element

 ## Example